The Americanization of Benjamin Franklin

 The Americanization of Benjamin Franklin chronicles the birth of the United States as seen through the lens of Ben Franklin.
 Written by Gordon S. Wood, a legendary and iconic historian in his own right, the book is a delightful basket of surprises.
 In this year of 2018, with the most unconventional president in American history sitting in the oval office, it seems only appropriate to revisit that most turbulent of all periods in our history: the American Revolution.

-Wood explains what life was like in the 18th century in vivid detail.
+Wood explains 18th-century society in vivid detail.
 Franklin was born a commoner, a stigma that not even Ben Franklin could completely shake.
 This was a “severely hierarchical” time period according to Wood, when the gentry were a distinctly different class of people.
 A person was either a commoner or of “the better sort,” with little room in between, until the emergence of the “middling sort” to which Franklin belonged.
-We can easily forget that even colonial America was an extremely stratified society.
+Even colonial America, the "land of the free," was an extremely stratified society.

 Franklin was among 41 people called in front of Parliament to state the case of the American resistance to the Stamp Act.
 When asked if Americans would ever submit to any kind of stamp act, Franklin answered emphatically no. But when asked if he believed Americans would submit to any tax levied by Parliament, he said he was not aware of objections to taxes on commerce, just not to “internal commerce.”
 That answer did not appeal to patriots back home who objected to Parliament’s taxing the colonies for any reason.
 The Stamp Act was repealed, but it left Franklin’s reputation somewhat tarnished.

 Wood navigates us through the murky waters of Franklin's fall from grace in Britain.
 Ever the businessman, while in London Franklin became a lobbyist for a land investment scheme known as the Ohio Company, which sought permission from Lord Hillsborough, head of the American Department, to develop several million acres of land, a very large amount of land at the time.
-Hillsborough happened to have 20,000 tenants on his own lands in Ireland, however, and was not interested in promoting cheap land deals in the colonies that would draw away his tenants.
+Hillsborough happened to have 20,000 tenants on his own lands in Ireland, however, and was not interested in promoting cheap land deals that would draw away his tenants.
 Franklin was snubbed and denied by Hillsborough, further dashing Franklin's hopes of obtaining a royal appointment.
 Not long afterward came the Hutchinson affair, involving some letters which Franklin publicized, written by the royal governor of Massachusetts, Thomas Hutchinson.
-In those letters, Hutchinson stated that Britain needed to take away more of the colonist’s liberties, in order to make them more dependent on the Crown (and keep rebellions in check).
+In those letters, Hutchinson stated that Britain needed to take away more of the colonist’s liberties, in order to make them more dependent on the Crown (and thereby keep rebellions in check).
 Franklin intended that by revealing the letters, Hutchinson would be seen as the villain for raising taxes on the colonies, deflecting blame from the Crown.
 His plan backfired as a major scandal erupted and anger toward the Crown only amplified.
 Not long afterward came the Boston Tea Party.
 The affair not only demonstrated Franklin's naïvete, but also his tendency to place too much faith in the power of reason to work out human differences, according to Wood.

 In January of 1764, the Privy Council was to meet regarding the Hutchinson affair, but just days earlier news of the Boston Tea Party had reached London, changing everything.
 Franklin was now the scapegoat.
 He was called forth at the council meeting, attended by the entire king’s council and numerous court officials and spectators.
 The solicitor general proceeded to heap abuse on Franklin for more than an hour, publicly humiliating him while the crowd “cheered and laughed.”
 To top it off, Franklin lost his job as deputy postmaster general for North America.
 Wood paints a very graphic tableau of the human passions and suffering driving this moment in history.
 This was the birth of America taking shape, from a prenatal point of view.
 Franklin was at the center of this process, a kind of pivot point upon which it all turned.

-By the time of the Revolution, Franklin's relatively brief foray into cutting edge science a quarter century past.
+By the time of the Revolution, Franklin's relatively brief foray into cutting edge science was a quarter century past.
 His scientific study was made possible by his years as a successful printer and author.
-In 1748, at age 42, he retired from actively managing his printing business and proceeded to dive into scientific experiments.
+In 1748, at age 42, he retired from actively managing his printing business and dove headlong into scientific experiments.
 Unfortunately, Wood gives Franklin's scientific work only cursory attention.
-Franklin’s electrical discoveries were primarily theoretical and did not result in many useful inventions, which is what really mattered to Franklin.
+True, Franklin’s electrical discoveries were primarily theoretical and did not result in many useful inventions, which is what really mattered to Franklin.
 He did establish some fundamental principles that helped usher in the electrical age later (1880s).
 "Conservation of charge," for example, the idea that charge was "positive" and "negative" and equally balanced, was Franklin’s.
 His 1751 pamphlet, “Experiments and Observations on Electricity Made at Philadelphia in America,” is available at Gutenberg.org.

 So In 1757 at age 51, Franklin, the famous scientist and wealthy retiree, was sent by the Pennsylvania legislature to London to convince the Penn family to contribute toward the defense of the state, and if that failed, to convince the Crown to make Pennsylvania a royal colony like most of the other states.